Sean-Pereira-945/academic-faq-chatbot-frcrce/README.md

 print(bot.generate_response("How do I register for classes?"))
 ```
 `generate_response` handles greetings, fallbacks, and confidence thresholds automatically.
-Use `get_stats()` to report chunk counts inside the Streamlit UI or custom dashboards.
+Use `get_stats()` to report chunk counts inside the web UI or custom dashboards.

 ---